Live in prod · ML-DSA-65 Patent Pending

 “Why does my LLM lie or get jailbroken?”

-Hardens prompts against negation attacks, jailbreak templates, hallucination triggers before send.
+It hardens your prompt against negation attacks, jailbreak templates, and things that trigger hallucinations, before you ever send it.
 Runs at CCACW stage 1.

 Tool 3 · AMPLIFY